They say in real estate that the three keys to success are location, location, and location.

 Tea is cultivated here at altitudes between 3000 feet (920 meters) and 6,500 feet (2000) above sea level.

 These are not headache-inducing altitudes, but it does make a difference to tea.
 For instance, in the higher elevations, there’s a risk of frost so Darjeeling growers prefer the cold-hardy, small-leaf variety of tea camellia.

 Seasonal coolness causes a slow-down in plant growth during the winter months.
 When spring arrives, new growth on the tips of tea branches will flush with young leaf.

 Young leaves are often highly prized and there may be a premium paid for teas made from particular leaf flushes.

 Darjeeling tea makers long ago discovered that the combination of climate, soils, and tea varietal favor a special tea.

 But rather than having the strength and robustness of Assam black teas, the black teas of Darjeeling, particularly leaf of the second flush, is fragrant, floral, and grapey.

 Darjeeling black teas are altogether much lighter on their feet than Assam teas.
 Instead of an Assamese brass band playing on your palate, a fine Darjeeling black tea will playfully dance upon your tastes buds.

-Fragrance of a Darjeeling black will first emerge as you inhale the aroma of a freshly poured cup of hot tea.
-You may not be able to describe the scent at first, but soon a pleasing floral scent will envelope the nose.
+The fragrance of a Darjeeling black will first emerge as you inhale the aroma of a freshly poured cup of hot tea.
+You may not be able to describe the scent at first, but soon a pleasing floral scent will envelop the nose.

 The grapey quality shows up toward the finish of the sip and plays on the back of the mouth.
 There is even a spicy note to the grape that adds a bit of zip to the brew.